gelven4sec/gelven4sec.github.io/_posts/2024-11-08-rogue_byte.md

 ## Technique description

-The technique we are going to demonstrate has many names : "Impossible assembly" or "Assembly obfuscation", but I like to call it "Rogue byte".
+The technique we are going to demonstrate has many names : "Impossible disassembly" or "Assembly obfuscation", but I like to call it "Rogue byte".

 It is identified on the **Unprotect** project as : [U0211](https://unprotect.it/technique/impossible-disassembly/)